rasundsbak/rtd-tutorial/docs/source/001_timetable.rst

 Why Cluster?
 ------------

 AI requires a lot of resources when it comes to machine power.
 Driving the largest AI model locally requires 8 graphics cards where each card costs the equivalent of a nice used car.
 Since you do not need the model so often, it is better to share the resources than everybody having their own supercomputer.
-In this workshop we are going to use a supercomputer with the name Fox.
-Logon to Fox is through Educloud.
-We are going to learn how to control the creativity of the models.
-We are going to use an interface with the name of Juypyter Lab.
-This is easier than running the model from the command prompt, while also making it possible to control the parameters of the model.
-Educloud is safe for up to red data.
-The same method might be used on black data, but in that case on a supercomputer with the name of Colossus.
-This will not be covered in the workshop.

 Day 1
 -----
 **08:00-09:00**
 Morning coffee and preparations.

+This is compulsory if you have not done the preparations from chapter 01.

 **09:00-10:00**